 The construction of Alternative 2 would introduce new impervious surfaces that could increase surface water runoff (Impact H-5).
 During construction of overhead transmission lines and substation modifications, activities such as grading and soil compaction would introduce new impervious areas.
 As described above, 19 of the 56 towers located on the eastern mid-slope of Del Sur Ridge would require spur road construction for access to each site.
-Spur roads located on steep slopes would be cut in a switchback pattern for safety purposes, but which also greatly increases the land disturbance and new impervious area, in comparison with spur roads that extend directly from the access road to the transmission tower site.
+Spur roads located on steep slopes would be cut in a switchback pattern for safety purposes.
 As shown in Table B.4-10 (Estimates of Land Disturbance for Alternative 2), 0.32 miles of spur roads would be constructed or improved on NFS lands and 0.66 miles would be constructed or improved on non-NFS lands for Alternative 2.
-Similarly, 10.39 miles of access roads would be constructed or improved on NFS lands and 0.51 miles of access roads would be constructed or improved on non-NFS lands for Alternative 2.
-All new or improved roadways would be 16 feet wide and would introduce new impervious areas through grading and soil compaction.
+Similarly, 10.39 miles of access roads would be constructed or improved on NFS lands and 0.51 miles of access roads would be constructed or improved on NFS lands and 0.51 miles of access roads would be 16 feet wide and would introduce new impervious areas through grading and soil compaction.
 A comparison with the land disturbance tables provided in Section B for the proposed Project and other alternatives indicates that Alternative 2 would require the least amount of spur road construction and improvement.
 This is due to the use of helicopters for installation of 37 hillside towers, which would avoid the need for roadway access to these sites.

-The transmission tower footings and roadways associated with Alternative 2, particularly for the steep mid-slope areas east of Del Sur Ridge, would be engineered and constructed to facilitate continuation of the existing drainage pattern.
+The transmission tower footings and roadways associated with Alternative 2, particularly for the steep midslope areas east of Del Sur Ridge, would be engineered and constructed to facilitate continuation of the existing drainage pattern.
 However, even with specialized design and engineering of hillside infrastructure, the increase in impervious areas attributable to Project-related infrastructure such as transmission tower footings, spur roads, access roads, and substation improvements would create new impermeable areas which would have the potential to increase surface water runoff.
 In addition, Alternative 2 would include construction of temporary pulling and splicing set-ups along the proposed route, as described above in the discussion for Impact H-1.
 These areas would temporarily decrease permeability of the ground cover through activities such as cutting, grading, and soil compaction.
 Therefore, construction of Alternative 2 would introduce both temporary and permanent impermeable areas that could increase surface water runoff and potentially alter the existing drainage pattern in the area.